In the following pages you can find help and guidelines for using the website. Note the book navigation menu.

 - Person - Represents a patron, a person mentioned, an author, etc.

-- Institution - Represents a temple, a matha (monastery) or a university.
+- Institution - Represents a temple, a matha (monastery), or a university, or a person's former home that became an institution.

 - Site - Represents a previously or currently inhabited settlement such as a town or a village.